machbase/machbase-neo/docs/tutorials/raspi-server.md

 pip3 install Adafruit_DHT
 ```

-The code reads data from the GPIO 2 pin (`pinnum = 2`), which is connected to the DAT lead of the DHT11 sensor.
+The code reads data from the GPIO 2 pin (`pinnum = 2`), which is connected to the DATA lead of the DHT11 sensor.
-It outputs the data in the form of "name, timestamp, value" every second to the standard output.
+It outputs the data in the form of "name, timestamp, value" to the standard output in every second.
 To ensure that machbase-neo can handle the time with nano-second precision,
 the sample code sets the timestamp using multiplication by 1000000000.